Jasper2-0/ITP/README.md

 ITP
 ===

-Exercises from the Introduction to Programming Course @ Leiden University
+Exercises from the Introduction to Programming Course @ Media Technology / Leiden University